Florida Probate Rules as They Apply to Foreign Wills

 Underwriters in Florida appear generally uncomfortable with the concept of title to non-homestead property passing by admitting a will to probate, either foreign or domestic.
 A personal representative’s deed (with Florida letters of administration) or an order of summary administration are almost always required, either of which would make the procedure in Chapter 734 to admit the will redundant and a waste of money since the foreign will gets admitted under either formal or summary probate procedures.
 As a result, not very many petitions to admit a foreign will under chapter 734 are filed these days.

-The estate lawyers at Statewide Probate are knowledgeable when it comes to Florida probate rules as it applies to any wills.
+The Florida Probate Attorneys at Statewide Probate are knowledgeable when it comes to Florida probate rules as it applies to any wills.
 We offer reasonable probate administration fees and offer a free 20-minute consultation for Florida estate administration cases.
 Schedule a free probate consultation with our probate legal team today.
 We proudly serve clients in estates located in Pensacola, Miami, West Palm Beach, Jacksonville, Tallahassee, Fort Meyers, Daytona Beach, Tampa Bay, and throughout the state.